 This course focuses on the basic skills for the content, observation and assessment, and teaching of movement in early childhood education.
-There is an emphasis upon child development, the selection of appropriate activities, materials, techniques, and resources used in the teaching/learning process.
-Field work is required.
+There is an emphasis upon child development, the selection of appropriate activities, materials, techniques and resources used in the teaching/learning process.
+Fee required.
+Field experience required.
 Prerequisite: Admission to the College of Education.
 Offered fall.